 While this can be an effective way to manage the symptoms of ADHD, it can also be harmful.
-The Mindwell test from ClarityX provides an extensive overview of ADHD medications that can be affected by an individual’s genetics.
-The results can provide a roadmap on where, to begin with, prescription medications based on a person’s individual genetic profile.
+The Mindwell test from ClarityX® provides an extensive overview of ADHD medications that can be affected by an individual’s genetics.
+Genetic testing for ADHD medication can provide a roadmap on where, to begin with, prescription medications based on a person’s individual genetic profile.
 This can essentially lessen the burden of cost and unwanted side effects a person can experience when beginning treatment.

 What Types of ADHD Medications Are There?

 According to the National Survey of Children’s Health (NSCH), in children diagnosed with ADHD, there is approximately 69.3% that are on a medication-based treatment compared to no treatment at all.3 ADHD medication options for adults traditionally begins with initial treatments with stimulants for their ADHD diagnosis.
 Results from a 2018 National Survey on drug use and health indicated that approximately 1 million people that were 12 years of age and older have misused prescription stimulants over the course of a year.4 All the more reason for providers to have access to information about their patients to find the right ADHD medication for initial therapy.

 While medication can help mitigate the effects of ADHD, it can be difficult to choose the most appropriate ADHD medication.
 Patients are presented with an overwhelming number of options, most of which fall into one of two categories of stimulants or non-stimulant.